'Not Enough Time': Census Workers Fear Rushing Count Could Botch Results

 Stanley Grabia, 73, spent around 20 hours training to be a door knocker in Maryland before he decided to quit.

-"The older people who are retired and don't really need the money are doing it because they believe in democracy and they believe in the census," says Grabia, a retired attorney with the Department of Veterans Affairs.
-He says he knew it was time to quit when he saw what he describes as "the absolute, total lack of any type of real protection for any of the employees."
+"The older people who are retired and don't really need the money are doing it because they believe in democracy and they believe in the census," said Grabia, a retired attorney with the Department of Veterans Affairs.
+He said he knew it was time to quit when he saw what he described as "the absolute, total lack of any type of real protection for any of the employees."

 In a joint statement released last week with the bureau, the Centers for Disease Control and Prevention said that participating in in-person interviews with the bureau's workers "should present a low risk of transmission of COVID-19."

-The bureau says it provides field workers with cloth face coverings and hand sanitizer, in addition to training employees to maintain 6 feet of social distance, avoid entering homes and conduct interviews outside as much as possible.
-Its protocols, the bureau says, have been reviewed by career staff at both the Department of Health and Human Services and the CDC.
+The bureau said it provides field workers with cloth face coverings and hand sanitizer in addition to training employees to maintain 6 feet of social distance, avoid entering homes and conduct interviews outside as much as possible.
+Its protocols, the bureau said, have been reviewed by career staff at both the Department of Health and Human Services and the CDC.

-Still, some employees at the bureau's area census offices say they don't see a heavy emphasis on worker safety.
+Still, some employees at the bureau's area census offices said they don't see a heavy emphasis on worker safety.

-"The whole safety thing was way down below the priority to get the job done," a former enumerator, who recently quit after door knocking in the Midwest, tells NPR.
+"The whole safety thing was way down below the priority to get the job done," a former enumerator, who recently quit after door knocking in the Midwest, told NPR.

 The former employee was disappointed that training did not include any extensive discussion about what to do when social distancing was not possible or when encountering someone not wearing a mask.